Greek Life Advice for Parents

 Do the Greeks at Delta State participate in hazing?

 Hazing is any act which harasses, ridicules, abuses, intimidates, or subjects members to physical exhaustion or mental distress.
 Hazing includes any act which inflicts extreme physical, emotional, or psychological pressure or injury on an individual or which purposely demeans, degrades, or disgraces an individual whether by choice or not by choice.
 Delta State University and the state of Mississippi do not tolerate hazing by any of its Greek organizations.
 Hazing contradicts the purpose of the University and its Greek community.
-It is against the law in Mississippi and Delta State agrees completely.
+It is against the law in Mississippi and Delta State supports this law.

 How large of a financial responsibility will Greek life be to my student?

 Just as in any other opportunity for involvement in college, joining a sorority or fraternity is a financial commitment.
 Fraternities and sororities pay their own way through dues, membership fees, and, in many chapters, one-time initiation fees.
 These dues go to chapter operations, Inter/National dues, social activities, and philanthropic functions.
 Women and men, along with individual chapters, vary with their financial obligations.
 Individual chapters can provide more specific information.
-Pictures, gifts, social events, t-shirts, and such may be additional costs you and your student may want to consider making wise choices in choosing to purchase if they are not required, and most are not required.
+Pictures, gifts, social events, t-shirts, and such are additional costs you and/or your student will have choices most of the time, about purchasing.
 Payment plans are available to members, and many chapters offer scholarships.
 Make sure your son or daughter understands the financial obligation while going through Recruitment.
-When they sign a membership acceptance, they are also accepting the financial responsibilities.
+When they sign a membership acceptance, the student is also accepting the financial responsibilities.

 How should I participate as a parent?